-Iron the interfacing pieces to felt – eyes and mouth on black felt, cheeks on pink felt.
+Iron the interfacing pieces to felt on the wrong side.
+Use black felt for the eyes and mouth and pink felt for the cheeks.
 Let them cool, then cut the shapes out on the line.

 Appliqué the pieces using coordinating embroidery floss.
 I used a backstitch going in a spiral to attach both of the cloud’s cheeks.
 For the cloud’s mouth and eyes, use black embroidery floss and a small backstitch.

 Step Three: Time to make the rainbow!
-Use the pattern to trace the rainbow colored strips onto fusible interfacing.
-I chose to use interfacing for each color so they wouldn’t stretch out while I was sewing.
+Use the reversed pattern to trace the rainbow colored strips onto fusible interfacing (the kind that is only fusible on ONE side).
+I chose to use interfacing for the rainbow stripes so they wouldn’t stretch out while I was sewing.
 The interfacing will help them keep their shape.

-The pattern is in reverse to make it easy to just lay the fusible interfacing directly over the pattern and trace the lines.
+The reversed pattern makes it easy to just lay the fusible interfacing directly over the pattern and trace the lines.
 I started by tracing the red, yellow, blue and violet colors.
 By tracing every other color of the rainbow, I left enough room to add 1/4″ seam allowance to each side.
-Be sure to label each color.
+Be sure to label each color!

 The picture below isn’t the best (rainy day!), but you can see my colors traced onto the fusible interfacing.

 After adding seam allowance to each side of the colors, cut them out of fusible interfacing.
-Iron each piece to the coordinating color of fleece and cut them out.
+Iron each piece to the wrong side of the coordinating color of fleece and then cut them out.